-- The state, society, parents and international agencies need to play complementary roles in eliminating child labour. - A comprehensive national policy on child care, protection and development should be imposed aiming at developing the children as human resource. - Domestic servants should be given 2-3 hours off in the middle of the day for School attendance to which the school hours have been able to adjust their timing. - Special community-based, door to door campaigns would be the most effective means for communicating with the households to convince them to allow their domestic servants time off for schooling.

-- They should be protected from economic exploitation and performing any work that interferes with her education or is harmful to her physical, mental, spiritual or social development. - They should be provided the freedom of expression and freedom of association. - They should have the rights to maintain regular contact with their parents. - They should be protected from all forms of sexual exploitation and sexual abuse - The goals for "SAARC DECADE OF THE GIRL CHILD" in south Asia should be implemented properly in Bangladesh - Legal protection should be provided so that no employers can hire female child labour for heavy, unkind, and hazards work which will hamper their physical and mental health.
+- The state, society, parents and international agencies need to play complementary roles in eliminating child labour. - A comprehensive national policy on child care, protection and development should be imposed aiming at developing the children as human resource. - Domestic servants should be given 2-3 hours off in the middle of the day for School attendance and school hours should be adjusted accordingly. - Special community-based, door to door campaigns would be the most effective means for communicating with the households to convince them to allow their domestic servants time off for schooling. - They should be protected from economic exploitation and performing any work that interferes with her education or is harmful to her physical, mental, spiritual or social development. - They should be provided the freedom of expression and freedom of association. - They should have the right to maintain regular contact with their parents. - They should be protected from all forms of sexual exploitation and sexual abuse. - The goals for "SAARC DECADE OF THE GIRL CHILD" in South Asia should be implemented properly in Bangladesh. - Legal protection should be provided so that no employers can hire female child labour for heavy, unkind, and hazardous work, which may hamper their physical and mental health.

-Reference:

-- 1. Ahmed, A and Quasem, M.A (1991), Child Labour in Bangladesh, Dhaka, - 2.
-Rahman, Helen (1992), Situation of Child Domestic Servants.
-UNICEF, Dhaka. - 3.
+Reference

+- 1. Ahmed, A and Quasem, M.A (1991), Child Labour in Bangladesh, Dhaka. - Bangladesh Bureau of Statistics, Report on National Child Labour Survey, 2002-2003. - 3.
+Banu, Nasim.
+Bhuiyan, Shajahan and Sabhlok, Smita, "Child Labour in Bangladesh", International Journal of Technical Cooperation, 4 (1), Summer, 1998. - 4.
+Friedman, S.A, 'Because they're Girls: Targeting the most Intolerable Forms of Child Labour and addressing the invisible Labour of Girls; Geneva-1997. - 5.
+Innocenti digest; Child domestic work, Main Issue, UNICEF, Florence Italy. - 6.
+International Labour Organisation(ILO), Baseline Survey on Child Domestic Labour in Bangladesh, 2006 - 7.
+ILO, "Strategies and Action against Child Domestic Work", draft report, ILO/IPEC1998. - 8.
 Momen, M.A.
 (1993), Case Studies on Abuse and Exploitation of Children in Domestic Servant in Bangladesh (Dhaka city).
-Bangladesh Shishu Adikar Forum, Dhaka. - 4.
+Bangladesh Shishu Adhikar Forum, Dhaka. - 9.
 Rahman, G.S.
-(1981), Laws Relating to Children in Bangladesh, Bangladesh Shishu Academy, Dhaka. - 5.
-Innocenti digest; Child domestic work, Main Issue, UNICEF, Florence Italy. - 6.
-International Labour Organisation(ILO), Baseline Survey on Child Domestic Labour in Bangladesh, 2006 - 7.
-ILO, strategies and Action against Child Domestic Work, draft report, ILO/IPEC1998. - 8.
-Daily Lives of Working Children, UNICEF, Bangladesh 1997 - 9.
+(1981), "Laws Relating to Children in Bangladesh", Bangladesh Shishu Academy, Dhaka. - 10.
+Rahman, Helen (1992), Situation of Child Domestic Servants.
+UNICEF, Dhaka. - 11.
 Robertson, A, Domestic Work: A Modern form of Slavery, Leuven.
-April 1997 - 10.
-Friedman, S.A, 'Because they're Girls: Targeting the most Intolerable Forms of Child Labour and addressing the invisible Labour of Girls; Geneva-1997.

-- 11. Banu, Nasim.
-Bhuiyan, Shajahan and Sabhlok, Smita, Child Labour in Bangladesh, International Journal of Technical Cooperation, 4 (1), Summer, 1998. - 12.
+April 1997 - 12.
 Society for the protection of the Rights of the Child, SPARC newsletter, no.8 Sep-1996. - 13.
-UNICEF, the State of the World's Children 2000 and 2010. - 13.
-Bangladesh Bureau of Statistics, Report on National Child Labour Survey, 2002-2003.
+UNICEF, The State of the World's Children 2000 and 2010. - 14.
+UNICEF, Daily Lives of Working Children, Bangladesh 1997

-Annex table-1: Status of Parent's aliveness of the domestic servants.
+Annex Table 1: Status of Parents of the domestic servants (alive or dead)

-Circumstances No of domestic Percentage
+Circumstances No of domestic servants Percentage (%)

-servants (%)

 Father and mother both are alive 22 52.38

 Only mother is alive 10 23.81

 Only father is alive 07 16.67

 None is alive 03 7.14

 Total 42 100

-Annex Table-2: Family land holding status of the domestic servants.
+Annex Table 2: Family land holding status of the domestic servants

-Land Status No of domestic Percentage

-servants (%)
+servants

 Have no land 18 42.86

 Have homestead only 23 54.76

-Have cultivable land &
+Have cultivable land & homestead 1 2,38

-homestead 1 2.38

 Total 42 100

-Annex Table-3: Literacy status of the heads of household of domestic servants.
+Annex Table 3: Literacy status of the heads of household of domestic servants

-Literacy status No of domestic Percentage
+Literacy status No of domestic Percentage (%)

-servants (%)
+servants

 Literate 05 11.90

 Illiterate 37 88.90

 Total 42 100

-Annex table-4: Occupations of heads of household of the domestic servants.
+Annex Table 4: Occupation of heads of household of the domestic servants

-Types of Occupation No of domestic Percentage
+Types of Occupation No of domestic servants Percentage (%)

-servants (%)

 Domestic Servants 10 23.81

 Rickshaw/van-Pullers 12 28.57

 Day labours 11 26.19

 House wives 03 7.15

-Small business (tea stall, 04 9.53
+Small business (tea stall, vegetable shop etc) 04 9.53

-vegetable shop etc)

 Others 02 4.76

 Total 42 100

-Annex table-5: level of education of working Children.
+Annex Table 5: level of education of working Children